gladiator/komorebik/readme.md

 name = "Sample Title"
 ```

-This provides a very generic layout so most any window can be configured.
+This provides a very generic layout so almost any window can be configured.